ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-09-aws-random-services.md

 title: "AWS - Other Services"
 description: ""
 category: posts
-tags: [aws-services, aws, aws-solutions-arch-pro]
+tags: [aws-services, iot, web-mobile, aws, aws-solutions-arch-pro]
 ---
 {% include JB/setup %}

 # IoT Core
 Enables Internet of Things (IoT) devices to connect to AWS; serverless.
-MQTT communication occurs over IoT Topics, while IoT rules monitor steam flow on the topic and fire IoT Rules Actions.
+MQTT communication occurs over _IoT Topics_, while _IoT rules_ monitor steam flow on the topic and fire IoT _Rules Actions_.
 It's common to pipe data from Topics into Kinesis Data Firehose.

-# Simple Email Service
+# Simple Email Service (SES)
 Managed email service that handles inbound/outbound emails and provides insights, anti-spam on a reputation dashboard.
 Supports DomainKeys Identified Mail (DKIM) and Sender Policy Framework (SPF) and shared, dedicated, and customer owned IP.
 Email can be sent via SMTP, Console, or APIs.

-Configuration enables you to customize and analyze email send events by sending them to SNS (for immediate feedback) or to Kinesis Data Firehose AND IP pool management to send different emails from different IPs
+Use _Configuration Sets_ to customize and analyze email send events by sending them to SNS (for immediate feedback) or to Kinesis Data Firehose AND IP pool management to send different emails from different IPs.

 # Device Farm
 Application testing service across browsers and real mobile devices.
 Generates videos and logs to document found issues and devs can then remotely log-in to devices for debugging.